teusH/MySense/PyCom/README.md

 * 'i'-value : change the sample interval time to value seconds (dflt: 5 minutes)
 * 'd' or 'D': turn dust sensor calibration OFF or ON
 * 'm' or 'M': turn meteo sensor calibration OFF or ON
+* 'w' or 'W': turn dust sensor to weight modus
+* '#': turn dust sensor to partical count modus (if dust sensor supports it)
 * to be extended e.g. meta updateMin and updateMax information frequencies.

 ### Meta information